lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-10-27-performance-management-is-broke.markdown

 > Deming’s point is that MBO and its ilk are managerial cop-outs.
 By using simplistic extrinsic motivators to goad performance, managers excuse themselves from harder matters such as investment, direct personal motivation, thoughtful team formation, staff retention, and ongoing analysis and redesign of work procedures.
 >
 > Our point here is somewhat more limited: Any action that rewards team members differentially is likely to foster competition.
 Managers need to take steps to decrease or counteract this effect.

+## The Leader's Handbook

+> “If we eliminate performance appraisals, as you suggest, what do we do instead?”
+Dr. Deming’s reply: “Whatever Peter Scholtes says."

+Deming brings us to this wonderful book by Peter Scholtes.
+The book has a chapter on the very topic in question.

+Like Peopleware, The Leader's Handbook also warns us of the perils of traditional performance management processes.
+And like Peopleware, it doesn't give away any concrete answers either, but it does make a few suggestions.

+> When people ask, “If we get rid of performance appraisal, what do we do instead?” my first response is: **“Think differently!”** Behind this somewhat flippant response is the importance of getting rid of the dysfunctional premises.
+If managers don’t purge these assumptions about the nature of people and work they will not develop true alternative practices, only minor variations on the same theme.

+**Think differently!**

+That's one.
+The other suggestion is:

+> **Just Stop Doing It!** If something is demonstrably the wrong thing to do, if it is harmful to you and others, you don’t necessarily need an alternative in order to cease doing it.

+And then finally, it suggests the process of **'Debundling'**, i.e. to inspect each element of a performance management system in isolation and figuring out what purpose it serves.
+If the purpose is important enough to achieve, we can find alternative means for it.
+And if not, we can do away with that specific element.
+Peter Scholtes describes the process in the flow chart below.